abvi/abvi.github.io/switzerland-portugal.md

 ## Photo Gallery

-To view any photo in full resolution, right-click and select "Open image in new tab".
+Click on any photo to view it in full resolution.

-{% include carousel.html height="50" unit="%" duration="15" number="1" %}

 {% include image-gallery-modified.html folder="/images/switzerland-portugal/" %}